20plays/rewards-farmer/README.md

 You must also have a [webdriver for Microsoft Edge](https://learn.microsoft.com/en-us/microsoft-edge/webdriver/?tabs=c-sharp) installed.
 If you already have the Edge Browser installed, you probably have this component as well.

-Change the profile directory in `src/constants.py` to `Default`.
-If this signs you in to a global profile that you do not want to use for automation, then you can create a new profile from within the webdriver instance manually and then change the `PROFILE_NAME` constant back to `Profile 1` (or the equivalent number).
+The profile directory in `src/constants.py` is set to `Default`.
+If this signs you in to a global profile that you do not want to use for automation, then you can create a new profile from within the webdriver instance manually and then change the `PROFILE_NAME` constant to `Profile 1` (or the equivalent number).

 Run main.py (`python src/main.py`, it must be run from the root directory so the relative paths work out), wait for the page to launch, and then CTRL-C to quit the application immediately.
 Sign in to the created profile with your Microsoft account on both Bing and `rewards.bing.com`.